Creating content is expensive, and there is a tremendous amount of competition for attention.

 By contrast shares and links are easy to benchmark as they are publicly available.

 You will also want to find your competitors' total and average shares.
-You can run reports for average shares across a whole domain or just for a blog or just for articles on a specific topic.
+You can run Analysis for average shares across a whole domain or just for a blog or just for articles on a specific topic.

 For example, below are the results for articles on machine learning published in Techcrunch.